 Anyone who is severely harmed because of the professional negligence of their physician may be entitled to compensation if they follow the rules for medical malpractice lawsuits.
-In a recent case involving a man who developed complications from surgical procedure, the court issued a ruling dismissing the lawsuit, not on its merits but mainly because of the plaintiff’s failure to attach a medical affidavit as required by Nevada statute.
+In a recent case involving a man who developed complications from a surgical procedure, the court issued a ruling dismissing the lawsuit, not on its merits but mainly because of the plaintiff’s failure to attach a medical affidavit as required by Nevada statute.

 Medical Malpractice Allegations

 According to the lawsuit, the defendant doctor operated on the plaintiff’s shoulder and later removed the sutures made in the first surgery.
 Problems started some 6 years after the surgery when the plaintiff started feeling intense pain on the same shoulder.
-Plaintiff consulted another doctor and discovered that the defendant doctor had not removed all the sutures which were made of a material that had been the subject of a product recall.
+The plaintiff consulted another doctor and discovered that the defendant doctor had not removed all the sutures which were made of a material that had been the subject of a product recall.
 Plaintiff then claimed that the defective suture materials caused his shoulder infection and instituted a medical malpractice lawsuit against the defendant in 2017.

 Medical Expert’s Affidavit

-Section 41A.071 of the Nevada Revised Statutes requires the submission of an affidavit supporting the action based on medical negligence or medical malpractice.
+Section 41A.071 of the Nevada Revised Statutes require the submission of an affidavit supporting the action based on medical negligence or medical malpractice.
 The same law spells out the medical affidavit’s requirements such as:

 - The execution of the affidavit by a medical expert whose practice is similar to the practice of the defendant